-5. : Illicit Discharge Elimination A. Have you completed a map of all outfalls and receiving waters of your storm sewer system? ✓ Yes □No B. Have you completed a map of all storm drain pipes and other conveyances in the storm sewer system? ✓ Yes □No C. Identify the number of outfalls in your storm sewer system.
+5. Illicit Discharge Elimination A. Have you completed a map of all outfalls and receiving waters of your storm sewer system? ∨ Yes □No В. Have you completed a map of all storm drain pipes and other conveyances in the storm sewer system? ✓ Yes □No C. Identify the number of outfalls in your storm sewer system.
 7 D. Do you have documented procedures, including frequency, for screening outfalls? ✓ Yes □ No E. Of the outfalls identified in 5.C, how many were screened for dry weather discharges during this reporting period?
 3 Of the outfalls identified in 5.C, how many have been screened for dry weather discharges at any time since you obtained MS4 permit coverage?
-3 G. What is your frequency for screening outfalls for illicit discharges?
-Describe any variat size/type.
-As needed and during other scheduled and unscheduled site inspections. ion based on Н. Do you have an ordinance or other regulatory mechanism that effectively prohibits illicit discharges? ✓ Yes □No I. Do you have an ordinance or other regulatory mechanism that provides authority for you to take enforcement action and/or recover costs for addressing illicit discharges? ∨ Yes □ No J. During this reporting period, how many illicit discharges/illegal connections have you discovered?
-0 K. Of those illicit discharges/illegal connections that have been discovered or reported, ho have been eliminated? w many N/A L. L. How often do municipal employees receive training on the illicit discharge program?
-At lea 6 Storm Water Management for Municipal Operations Have storm water pollution prevention plans (or an equivalent plan) been developed for: All public parks, ball fields, other recreational facilities and other open spaces ✓ Yes □No All municipal fleet and building maintenance activities ✓ Yes □ No All municipal construction activities, including those disturbing greater than 1 acre ∨ Yes □No All municipal storm water system maintenance ✓ Yes □ No All municipal snow disposal site operation and maintenance activities ✓ Yes □ No Other N/A B. Are storm water inspections conducted at these facilities? ✓ Yes □No C. If Yes, at what frequency are inspections conducted?
-At least once a year D. List activities for which operating procedures or management practices specific to storn have been developed (e.g., road repairs, catch basin cleaning).
-See SWMP Section 3.8 n water m anagement E. Do you prioritize certain municipal activities and/or facilities for more frequent inspection? ☐ Yes ✓ No F. If Yes, which activities and/or facilities receive most frequent inspections?
-G. Do all municipal employees and contractors overseeing planning and implementation of storm water-related activities receive comprehensive training on storm water management? ✓ Yes □No H. If yes, do you also provide regular updates and refreshers? ✓ Yes □ No program?
+7 G. What is your frequency for screening outfalls for illicit discharges?
+Describe any varia size/type.
+As needed and during other scheduled and unscheduled site inspections. ntion based on Н. Do you have an ordinance or other regulatory mechanism that effectively prohibits illicit discharges? ∨ Yes □No I. Do you have an ordinance or other regulatory mechanism that provides authority for you to take enforcement action and/or recover costs for addressing illicit discharges? ✓ Yes □ No J. During this reporting period, how many illicit discharges/illegal connections have you discovered?
+1 K. Of those illicit discharges/illegal connections that have been discovered or reported, h have been eliminated? - 1 L. How often do municipal employees receive training on the illicit discharge program? nd as needed terly meetings Storm Water Management for Municipal Operations Have storm water pollution prevention plans (or an equivalent plan) been developed for: All public parks, ball fields, other recreational facilities and other open spaces ∨ Yes □ No All municipal fleet and building maintenance activities ✓ Yes □ No All municipal construction activities, including those disturbing greater than 1 acre ✓ Yes □ No All municipal storm water system maintenance ✓ Yes □ No All municipal snow disposal site operation and maintenance activities ✓ Yes □No Other N/A Are storm water inspections conducted at these facilities? ∨ Yes □ No If Yes, at what frequency are inspections conducted?
+Periodically throughout year D. List activities for which operating procedures or management practices specific to stor have been developed (e.g., road repairs, catch basin cleaning).
+See SWMP Section 3.8 rm water m anagement E. Do you prioritize certain municipal activities and/or facilities for more frequent inspection? ☐ Yes ∨ No F. If Yes, which activities and/or facilities receive most frequent inspections?
+N/A G. Do all municipal employees and contractors overseeing planning and implementation of storm water-related activities receive comprehensive training on storm water management? ✓ Yes □ No Н. If yes, do you also provide regular updates and refreshers? ✓ Yes □ No